ChrisWiegman/chriswiegman.com/content/posts/2022-05-13-upgrading-my-home-office-studio.md

   - Recording
   - Tools
   - Video
 ---

 Well, I took the plunge.
 After debating for months about upgrading the recording equipment in my office (I even wrote [a post about upgrading][1] few weeks ago) I've finished my 2022 office upgrade project.
 A few folks have asked what I've bought and why I've bought it so this post is my attempt to explain just that.

-## Why upgrade my home office studio? {#h-why-upgrade-my-home-office-studio.wp-block-heading}
+## Why upgrade my home office studio?

 The first question I want to answer is why I even bothered taking on this project in the first place.
 I am normally a minimalist and avoid extra equipment.
 As much as I would like to keep that ideal as a permanent fixture in my work it just doesn't cut it for everything.